chinapedia/wikipedia.abstract.en/Page/Keynesian_economics.md

 The liquidity trap

-Keynesliquiditytrap.svgThe liquidity trap is a phenomenon that may impede the effectiveness of monetary policies in reducing unemployment.
+The liquidity trap is a phenomenon that may impede the effectiveness of monetary policies in reducing unemployment.

 Economists generally think the rate of interest will not fall below a certain limit, often seen as zero or a slightly negative number.
 Keynes suggested that the limit might be appreciably greater than zero but did not attach much practical significance to it.
 The term "liquidity trap" was coined by Dennis Robertson in his comments on the _General Theory_,[29] but it was John Hicks in "Mr. Keynes and the Classics"[30] who recognised the significance of a slightly different concept.